• Skip to primary navigation

 Bring a toy or book they’ve never seen before.
 Raid the Target dollar section for small toys that your kids haven’t seen before.
 The novelty comes in handy if they need some entertainment!
 I found window clings in the dollar section around Valentine’s Day and brought those with us.
 We didn’t use them on the flight but they came in handy at our hotel.
 In case you need book ideas, these are some of our favorite books for flights or long car rides:

 Bring something that can help during takeoff and landing.
-We’re fortunate that E uses a Wubbanub for comfort when she’s really upset, so we brought him with us for her to use during take off and landing.
+We’re fortunate that our young toddler uses a Wubbanub for comfort when she’s really upset, so we brought him with us for her to use during take off and landing.
 I always worry about her ears on flights.

 Use your stroller all the way to the gate.
 We use our stroller through security and check it at the gate.
 That way I can be sure that I’m not chasing a toddler through the airport 😉 We use this stroller and it’s light enough that I can fold it and pick it up with one hand (important when you’re carrying bags and/or a toddler at the same time!).
 Some people check everything right away, but I prefer to keep our stroller with us so we can use it.